-Just a couple of days ago, there was another boat fire in the Pacific Northwest.
-This time, it was in Seattle at a well-known Lake Union marina.
-This one appears to have been caused by an unattended burning candle.
-Those of us who have lived in the Whatcom County area for any length of time will surely remember the boathouse fire at Squalicum just three years ago, a fire that took two lives.
+One year ago, at this time of year, there was another boat fire in the Pacific Northwest.
+That one appeared to have been caused by an unattended burning candle.
+Those of us who have lived in the Whatcom County area for any length of time will surely remember the boathouse fire at Squalicum six years ago, a fire that took two lives.
 While it’s a good thing to make sure our sails are stowed, and our lines are strong, we shouldn’t overlook an ever-present danger, one that often shows itself in the lonely winter months in many marinas; boat fires.

 Having a clear understanding of when, where and how boat fires start is crucial in combating the risk of fire at sea or on the dock.
 You see, it takes two things for a fire to start and thrive; a fire starter and the object that will burn.